yiasun/MMS-VPRlib/README.md

 <!-- Workflow diagram: place Workflow-MMSVPRlib.png in the repo's images/ folder and it will render here -->
 ![MMS-VPRlib Workflow](images/Workflow-MMSVPRlib.png)

-*Figure 1: End-to-end workflow of MMS-VPRlib — from multimodal data input through pre-processing, signal enhancement, alignment & fusion, to standardized evaluation.*
+*Workflow of MMS-VPRlib — from multimodal data input through pre-processing, signal enhancement, alignment & fusion, to standardized evaluation.*

 ---